Stand firm therefore, HAVING GIRDED YOUR LOINS WITH TRUTH, and HAVING PUT ON THE BREASTPLATE OF RIGHTEOUSNESS, (Ephesians 6:14)

 - We do not know if the "rows" are vertical or horizontal.
-It is generally assumed they are horizontal.
+A horizontal arrangement is generally assumed.

-- The passage does not tell us if the stones are given in order from the perspective of Aharon or from the perspective of someone looking at him.
+- The passage does not tell us if the stones are given in order from the perspective of Aharon or of someone looking at him.

-- The Hebrew of Exodus 28 does not give us the order of the names to be listed on the stones, however, the Targums (ancient Aramaic translations of Scripture) does include them.
+- The Hebrew of Exodus 28 does not provide the order of the names to be written on the stones; however, the Targums (ancient Aramaic translations of Scripture) do include them.
 The names listed in the chart above are based upon Targum Neofiti which dates to the second century CE.

 As Aharon (or the high priests that served after him) went before the Lord, then they were interceding on behalf of the Israelites.
 These indeed were spiritual matters and spiritual battles, and this is indeed a breastpiece ordained by G-d for such combat.